Jury selected for Jackson doctor's trial

 The panel of seven men and five women includes one man who said he briefly met Jackson when he worked at Walt Disney Co in the 1980s and the singer was starring in a "Captain EO" film that was a Disney theme park attraction.
 That juror told attorneys he could approach the trial fairly.

+The jurors have a wide range of professions, including a bookseller, school bus driver, paralegal and professor, according to questionnaires released after the selection.

-The selected panelists did not include any African Americans, despite the fact Jackson was black and so is the defendant, Dr. Conrad Murray.
+Half of the panellists selected were Caucasian and five were Hispanic.
+The panel also includes one African American juror.
+Jackson was black and so is the defendant, Dr. Conrad Murray.

 Los Angeles Superior Court Judge Michael Pastor limited the amount of time lawyers for both sides could question potential jurors on Friday, when the first day of direct questioning began.
 He aimed to seat the panel quickly and stay on track to begin the trial's opening arguments on Tuesday.